muireall/github.io/content/nanosystems.md

 Still, above, I allude to calculations I've done, but I haven't written them down.
 Elsewhere I'm only pointing to arguments or weak points.
 While it's bad form, I've already given this subject more attention than I can honestly justify to myself.
 You can tweet at me about it.
 For these reasons, I try to moderate my language to reflect what's on the page.

 This is still more of a notebook entry than a rebuttal.
 I'm not sure it really accomplishes what I set out to do, but maybe it points well enough to how I might go about it.

+**Update 2023-05-31:** I've written up some calculations and other arguments in more detail [here](https://muireall.space/considerations).